Saigon Opera House, Ho Chi Minh City, Vietnam – Everything You Need To Know

 To design the Independence Palace, architect Ngo Viet Thu decided to bring a cultural meaning to the constructor, so everything was arranged from inside the interior to the outward, all symbolize for the ancient philosophy. transmissions, oriental rituals, and personality of the nation.
 Architect Ngo Viet Thu harmoniously combines modern architectural art with traditional Eastern architecture.

-The architectural beauty of the Palace is also represented by the stone floral curtains in the form of the elegant bamboo section around the 2nd floor.
+The architectural beauty of the Palace is also represented by the stone floral curtains in the form of the elegant bamboo-section around the 2nd floor.
 Curtain stone was designed base on the door panel of the royal palace of Hue, Not only does it enhance the beauty of the Palace but it also has the effect of catching the sunlight.
-In the internal of the palace, almost architectural features are made of traced straight lines; corridors, halls, and rooms take the quote of “clear and straightforward” as their criteria.
+In the interior of the palace, almost all architectural features are made of traced straight lines; corridors, halls, and rooms take the quote of “clear and straightforward” as their criteria.
 The front yard of the Palace has an oval grass carpet with a diameter of 102 meters.
 The green of the lawn creates a feeling of calm and freshness as soon as you step through the gate.

 Running along the width of the hall is a Half Moon Lake.
 The Lotuses and giant flower Lilys raise a lot in the middle remind the images of the quiet lakes in the pagoda and ancient temple of Vietnam.
 The main house has a “T” shaped area with 4,500m2 of a surface, 26m in height, located in the center position of the land.
 This was the residence and working place of the President of the Republic of Vietnam.
 The building has three floors, two mezzanines, one terrace, one floor and one basement.
 The total area is 20.000m² divided into 95 rooms.
 Each room has its own function, architecture and decoration to suit the purpose of each room.
 After 1975, the main building continued to use some rooms, the remaining are to serve visitors.
 Surrounding the Palace are green lawns, ancient gardens, ornamental plants, and 4 tennis courts behind the main building.